lambeth-council/DtfParser/README.md

 The data is loaded into a set of database tables - BLPUs, LPIs and Street Descriptors making it easy to list all the addresses and use sql to query them.

-The code supports delta files, using DTF lines are marked as Insert, Update or Delete.
+The code also supports DTF delta files, where records are updated and deleted as well as inserted.

 ## Code Example

-The project uses a command line Visual Studio 2015 project with .Net 4.5.2 and Sql Server 2008 R2 and has been designed to be easy to port to different versions/technologies
+The project uses a command line Visual Studio 2015 project with .Net 4.5.2 and Sql Server 2008 R2 and has been designed to be easy to port to different versions/technologies.

+It will likely work with most versions of Sql Server, and also earlier versions of .Net.

-Once compiled, go to the directory containing the executable (usually bin\debug) and run a command of the format
+Once compiled, go to the directory containing the executable (usually bin\debug) and in a command window run a command of the format

 parsedtf load "[ConnectionString]" "[FullFileName]"

-ConnectionString - the sql connection string
+* ConnectionString - the sql connection string

-FullFileName - the full file name including drive and path
+* FullFileName - the full file name including drive and path

 e.g.

 parsedtf load "data source=localhost;initial catalog=DTF;integrated security=True;" "C:\DtfFiles\llpg.csv"

-There are a few basic test files in the TestDtfFiles folder to try out
+There are a few basic test files in the TestDtfFiles folder to try out.

 ## Motivation